 San Augustine is a very small city located in the state of Texas.
 With a population of 2,009 people and two constituent neighborhoods, San Augustine is the 605th largest community in Texas.

-San Augustine is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, San Augustine is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in San Augustine who work in sales jobs (13.99%), office and administrative support (11.93%), and healthcare (10.29%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, San Augustine is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, San Augustine is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in San Augustine who work in healthcare (14.17%), sales jobs (11.98%), and office and administrative support (9.58%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, San Augustine has relatively fewer families with younger children, and/or college students.
 Combined, this makes San Augustine a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.